 Project Documentation: What Is It and How to Do It Right?

 Any initiative comes with paperwork.
-However, project documentation’s importance is greater than that of your run-of-the-mill paperwork.
+However, the importance of project documentation is greater than that of your run-of-the-mill paperwork.

 Properly documenting projects comes with numerous benefits.